reactivesw/product/docs/admin_api.md

 #### Change Master Variant

+Sets the given variant as the new master variant.
+The previous master variant is added to the back of the list of variants.

 | field name | field type | comments |
 |---|---|---|
 | action | String | required, set as `changeMasterVariant` |